ricosolana/Valhalla/README.md

 You'll have to manually build the server (I created a new Cmake project within MSVC).

 ## Progress
+10/8/2022 + TODO

+    I plan on adding ZDO reading for the server and sending ZDOs.
+I dont know yet what ZDO controls player visibilty to others on join.
+Also, some kind of world generation.
+Valheim terrain generation is client side, as in the client is given the seed, and it generates the terrain.
+The exception is manually modified terrain, like with a hoe/pickaxe/cultivator.

+    Also the client ZRpc occasionally experiences a timeout.
+I'm not sure why yet, because data is still sent fine between the client and server until the timeout disconenct.

 10/7/2022 - The client can join and finally see the world, albeit is an ocean.

 ![Ocean spawn image](/res/ocean_spawn.jpg)